citrix/citrix-daas-rest-go/citrixquickdeploy/docs/IdentityDirectoryResponseModel.md

 HasIdpNickName returns a boolean if a field has been set.

+### SetIdpNickNameNil

+`func (o *IdentityDirectoryResponseModel) SetIdpNickNameNil(b bool)`

+ SetIdpNickNameNil sets the value for IdpNickName to be an explicit nil

+### UnsetIdpNickName
+`func (o *IdentityDirectoryResponseModel) UnsetIdpNickName()`

+UnsetIdpNickName ensures that no value is present for IdpNickName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)